-She gives examples of young leaders, who supported by USAID’s Justice Sector Strengthening Activity (JSSA), went on to create five new organizations to promote transparency, democracy, and youth engagement.
+She gave examples of young leaders, who supported by USAID’s Justice Sector Strengthening Activity (JSSA), went on to create five new organizations to promote transparency, democracy, and youth engagement.

 Youth engagement is vital, not only to create spaces for change but to also mobilize communities and young people in decision making on what resources are needed most in their communities.

-Anja discusses the value of working through formal structures for community building with youth, “I believe that school is an essential link that should change this whole process for the better.”
+Anja discussed the value of working through formal structures for community building with youth, “I believe that school is an essential link that should change this whole process for the better.”

 For example, through USAID’s Government Accountability Initiative (GAI), the local government engaged the public, including high school-aged youth, in development of the Sombor city budget for 2020.
 More than 2,700 students from 5 high schools participated in the decision-making process.

-“It was helpful for us to feel that we are actually the ones who could really do and change something,” says Anja.
+“It was helpful for us to feel that we are actually the ones who could really do and change something,” said Anja.